ibm-cloud-docs/openwhisk/runtimes.md

 By default, all Java actions are executed in a version 8 environment.

 For more information about the `java:8` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-java/blob/master/core/java8/CHANGELOG.md){: external}.

-**Ruby**

-By default, all Ruby actions are executed in a version 2.5 environment.

-For more information about the `ruby:2.5` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-ruby/blob/master/core/ruby2.5Action/CHANGELOG.md){: external}.

 **.NET Core**